ampatspell/amateurinmotion/content/blog/02-nested-objects-using-decorators.md

 };
 ```

-And that's basically it. `Hamster` instance will go out of scope when `Room` goes out of scope.
+Clean, isn't it?
+And we're basically done.

 ``` js
 class Room {